-Over the course of 2.5 hours, approximately 100 staff and patients stopped by our table and were provided with information on Colorectal Cancer.
-Information provided included material from the American Cancer Society on Colorectal Cancer Screening as well as St E's screening cards with information on how to schedule a colonoscopy appointment.
+Over the course of 2.5 hours, approximately 100 staff and patients stopped by our table and were provided with information on colorectal cancer.
+Information provided included material from the American Cancer Society on colorectal cancer screening as well as SEMC screening cards with information on how to schedule a colonoscopy appointment.
 Approximately 35 screening cards were handed out to community members and staff.